malcolm-s/reffy/README.md

 - user roles
 - approval of referendums
 - logic around referendums (dates can vote, can only vote once)
-- more validation of forms
+- more validation of forms - referendums must close in the future
 - admin separation

 Interesting ideas